Why Are Youth Still Unemployed Even When Opportunities Exist?

 Some youth stop applying altogether.

 🚫 4.
-No career guidance after matric
+Limited access to career guidance after matric

-Schools often fail to guide young people on:
+Some Schools often fail to guide young people on:

 Young people finish matric with no idea “what now?”